Do-Undo Bench: Reversibility for Action Understanding in Image Generation: Do-Undo Reversible Action-aware Task and Dataset

+Our training data consists of tuples $(\mathbf{I}_\text{o}, {P}_\text{F}, \mathbf{I}_\text{F},{P}_\text{R})$.
+Let $\mathbf{I}_{\text{o}} \in \mathbb{R}^{H\times W \times3}$ be an input image and $P_{\text{F}}$ be a reversible action prompt describing a physically meaningful manipulation of objects in $\mathbf{I}_{\text{o}}$ (e.g., “open the drawer with left hand by pulling it backward until it is fully opened”).
+We first encode $P_\text{F}$ and $\mathbf{I}_{\text{o}}$ using a text tokenizer and a ViT, respectively.
+The combined features form the context for the subsequent generation of frame ${\mathbf{I}}_{\text{F}}$.
+Rectified flow matching \cite{DBLP:conf/iclr/LiuG023} is employed as a conditional image generation model minimizing the mean squared error (MSE) for noisy encoding of ${\mathbf{I}}_{\text{F}}$ with a VAE encoder yielding $\hat{{\mathbf{I}}}_{\text{F}}$.
 During training for the reverse direction, we encode the reverse action prompt $P_\text{R}$ and the groundtruth image $\mathbf{I}_{\text{F}}$ into the VLM which serve as the conditioning or context for generating the reverse image $\hat{\mathbf{I}}_\text{R}$.
 Notably, the generated undo image should be the same as the input image $\mathbf{I}_{\text{o}}$.
-Therefore, for generating the reverse image with rectified flow, we minimize the MSE with the noisy latent from $\mathbf{I}_{\text{o}}$ to get $\hat{\mathbf{I}}_\text{R}$.
-We follow the finetuning strategy of the original model \cite{deng2025bagel} for multimodal understanding and generation tasks, of text-to-image generation on the image-text-pair set; \emph{interleaved training on our Do-Undo dataset} and multimodal understanding on the instruction finetuning set from BAGEL \cite{deng2025bagel}.
-The model is trained on the mean-squared error from rectified flow matching and the cross-entropy loss for next-token prediction to generate text.
+Therefore, for generating the reverse image with rectified flow, we minimize the mean-squared error with respect to the noisy latent from $\mathbf{I}_{\text{o}}$ to get $\hat{\mathbf{I}}_\text{R}$.
+We follow the finetuning strategy of the original model \cite{deng2025bagel} for multimodal understanding and generation tasks: text-to-image generation on the image-text-pair set; \emph{interleaved training on our Do-Undo dataset} and multimodal understanding on the instruction finetuning set from BAGEL \cite{deng2025bagel}.
+The model is trained on the mean-squared error from rectified flow matching and the cross-entropy loss for next-token prediction.

-\myparagraph{Do-undo consistency.} To make the VLM $\mathcal{E}_{\theta}$ physics-aware when generating action-conditioned images, in addition to training on our dataset, we enforce a consistency loss on the input image $\mathbf{I}_{\text{o}}$ and $\hat{\mathbf{I}}_\text{R}$ such that $\hat{\mathbf{I}}_\text{R} \approx \mathbf{I}_{\text{o}}$.
-We hypothesize that if a VLM truly understands action conditions, it should be able to generate a close approximation of the original image and therefore, during training, we enforce: